|Official Plant Name||Aloe|

 You’ve probably heard of aloe vera.

 Whatever your introduction to the plant, aloe vera is a timeless classic.
-It’s visually distinctive, easy to grow, and a natural remedy useful for all sorts of minor ailments – what more reason do you need to bring one into your home?
+It’s visually distinctive and easy to grow – what more reason do you need to bring one into your home?

-In this guide we’ll introduce aloe vera and its benefits, along with telling you all you need to know to get this humble plant thriving.
+In this guide we’ll introduce aloe vera and all you need to know to get this humble plant thriving.

 In scientific terms, aloe vera is a succulent belonging to the genus Aloe.
 In plant classification, genus is one step above species.
 Aloe vera is considered the ‘true’ aloe, the plant most indicative of the genus, because it remains the most visually iconic, and is the source from which the vast majority of commercially used aloe is obtained.